MIC: Model-agnostic Integrated Cross-channel Recommenders: Approach

-where $N$ is the predefined number of items to be retrieved. ${\overrightarrow{e_v}}$ is the embedding of item v from a set of items $V$.
-As we mainly focus on improving the performance in the matching stage of classical industrial recommender systems, Our framework outputs the probabilities for all the items, representing how likely the specific user will engage with the items, and retrieves top-N candidate items.
+where $N$ is the predefined number of items to be retrieved. ${\overrightarrow{e_v}}$ is the embedding of item v from a set of items $V$. $\lambda_{u2v}$, $\lambda_{u2u}$ and $\lambda_{v2v}$ represent the balance factor for each inference channel U2I, U2U and I2I respectively.
+We use Grid Search to choose these hyperparameters.
+As we mainly focus on improving the performance in the matching stage of classical industrial recommender systems, Our framework outputs the probabilities for all the items, representing how likely the specific user will engage with these items, and retrieves top-N candidate items.